gapolinario/gapolinario.github.io/_posts/older_posts.markdown

-a is archive, equivalent to -rlptgoD <br>
-r is recursive <br>
-l copies symlinks as symlinks <br>
-p is preserve permissions <br>
-t is preserve times <br>
-g is preserve group <br>
-o is preserver owner <br>
-n is a dry run, nothing really happens <br>
+a is archive, equivalent to -rlptgoD r is recursive l copies symlinks as symlinks p is preserve permissions t is preserve times g is preserve group o is preserver owner n is a dry run, nothing really happens
---delete clears files that were deleted in the original folder, it doesn't acumulate <br>
-z is compress data
+--delete clears files that were deleted in the original folder, it doesn't acumulate z is compress data